The Murder of Roger Ackroyd: Publication history

 The story first appeared as a fifty-four part serialisation in the London Evening News from Thursday, 16 July, to Wednesday, 16 September 1925 under the title Who Killed Ackroyd?
 In the United States, the story was serialised in four parts in Flynn's Detective Weekly from 19 June (Volume 16, Number 2) to 10 July 1926 (Volume 16, Number 5).
 The text was heavily abridged and each instalment carried an uncredited illustration.

-The Collins first edition of June 1926 (retailing for seven shillings and sixpence) was Christie's first work placed with that publisher.
+The Collins first edition of June 1926 (retailing for seven shillings and sixpence) (Note: Equivalent to £ in 2025.) was Christie's first work placed with that publisher.
 "The first book that Agatha wrote for Collins was the one that changed her reputation forever; no doubt she knew, as through 1925 she turned the idea over in her mind, that here she had a winner."
 The first United States publisher was The Dodd Mead and Company (New York), 19 June 1926 (retailing at $2.00).
+(Note: Equivalent to $ in 2025.)

 By 1928, The Murder of Roger Ackroyd was available in braille through the UK's Royal National Institute for the Blind and was among the first works to be chosen for transfer to Gramophone record for their Books for the Blind library in the autumn of 1935.
 By 1936 it was listed as one of only eight books available in this form.